 The first thing you need to do if you want recruiters to find you is show that you’re available.
 And I don’t mean adding a “searching for a new job” quote to your title.
 Thankfully enough, LinkedIn allows you to select an option so that you appear on specific searches to recruiters from outside your company.
-All you have to do is go to the Jobs section on the LinkedIn top menu (it looks like a suitcase) and click on Career Interests right under the search bar.
-The first thing that appears is the option to let recruiters know you are open to new jobs.
-Just click On.
+All you have to do is select your profile picture and then click “view profile.”
+At the top of your profile, just under your introduction card, click the “Open” button and provide the requested information.
+You can then choose whether all LinkedIn members or only recruiters can see you are open to opportunities.

 But don’t stop there – take advantage of the customization features LinkedIn offers.
 Write a note to recruiters and select specific job titles, industries and locations that match what you’re looking for.
 This will help you not only get noticed, but also attract the right type of opportunities.

 Being available on LinkedIn makes you more searchable, but it’s not the only thing.
 If you don’t set up your profile correctly, availability won’t matter.
 To increase your chances of coming up in a recruiter’s search, you need to optimize your profile.
 Just as you would when writing a resume, try to incorporate keywords throughout each section.
 For example, if “Project Management” is one of your skills and it matches the qualifications required in the jobs that you are looking for, it should appear several times throughout your profile.
 Make sure you add it to the Skills section (LinkedIn allows up to 50 skills, so take advantage), your job descriptions and summary.
 These keywords should match your experience and the experience required in the roles you aspire to have.